korzan-og/F1-Racing-Leaderboard-POC/README.md

 2.  **Start the backend server:**

     ```bash
-    cd server
+    cd f1-backend
     node server.js
     ```

-    * The server will start at `http://localhost:9000`.
+    * The server will start at `http://localhost:9000/api/leaderboard`.

 3.  **Open the frontend:**